5PID3RH7CK3R/5PI_CRACK3R/README.md

 # 5PI_CRACK3R
-## Cracks hashes surprisingly fast with nothing very fancy
+## Cracks hashes surprisingly fast with nothing very fancy to slow you down

 #### Supports local as well as online wordlists and is descently fast at cracking hashes